 Parking is available on weekends when classes are in session, behind the Lamar Building.

 - 706-821-3965.
-If the College is closed when you call, information will be available by phone. - · MyCC web portal. - · E-mail announcements sent from the College.
+If the College is closed when you call, information will be available by phone. - For campus advisories, go to MyCC web portal homepage. - E-mail announcements sent from the College.